-In FY 2006, two partnering agreements (Highways 67 and 36) were reached that accounted for \$103 million of the total shown.
-In FY 2007, MoDOT approved \$43.5 million of partnering projects through the cost-share program.
+In fiscal year 2006, two partnering agreements (Highways 67 and 36) were reached that accounted for \$103 million of the total shown.
+In fiscal year 2007, MoDOT approved \$43.5 million of partnering projects through the cost-share program.

 To advance this measure, MoDOT has implemented a marketing plan featuring workshops for district staff, as well as exhibits at appropriate conferences.
 The marketing workshops have been completed throughout all areas of the state.
-In FY 2007, MoDOT exhibited or presented at 39 events.
+In fiscal year 2007, MoDOT exhibited or presented at 39 events.